gurbyz/power-wheel-card/power-wheel-card/README.md

     - This sensor has a `unit_of_measurement` set up, e.g. `'W'` or `'kW'`.
     - The sensor value should be of type *int* or *float*.
     - The sensor value should be positive.
-    - The sensor could have an icon (optional) that will override the icon in the power-wheel-card.
+    - The sensor could have an icon (optional) that will override the icon in the power-wheel-card if the card option `solar_power_icon` is not used.
 1. You need to have a working sensor for your grid power.
 Write down the entity id of this sensor.
 This is *YOUR_GRID_POWER_SENSOR* in the instructions below.
     - This sensor has the `unit_of_measurement` set up as the sensor for solar power.
     - The sensor value should be of type *int* or *float*.
     - The sensor value should be **negative** for **producing** power to the grid and **positive** for **consuming** power of the grid.
-    - The sensor could have an icon (optional) that will override the icon in the power-wheel-card.
+    - The sensor could have an icon (optional) that will override the icon in the power-wheel-card if the card option `grid_power_icon` is not used.

 ### Example requirements configuration
 This is not the configuration of the power-wheel-card itself, but an example configuration that's needed to have input sensors for the power-wheel-card.